AICogEngineer/JBFC_Group2/docs/plan.md

 Our goal for this phase is to reach the most optimal and accurate ML model (something in between fast and accurate) to recognize video game sprites and categorize them into a specific structure outlined by our training dataset from [Dungeon Crawl Stone Soup](https://opengameart.org/sites/default/files/Dungeon%20Crawl%20Stone%20Soup%20Full_0.zip).

+The dataset will first be sorted in the most general and easiest forms to sort.
+We will then work backwards into making it more specific as the original set.

 To accomplish that, we are going to test the following optimizers and different ML model implementations into 4 different branches.
 The first three branches are the following.
 * `sgd`: Stephen
 * `SGD+Momentum`: Lawson